hyperledger-archives/fabric-sdk-rest/docs/SECURITY.md

 transport while not having the correct certificates and private key will cause the server to fail.

-You can point the server to specific TLS certificate and private key files using the `-c` and `-k` respectively.

 ## Authentication Mechanisms
 The REST server makes use of [Passport][] authentication strategies.
 LDAP